Puspanjali14/Typing-Test/README.md

 - **HTML:** Structure of the web app.
 - **Tailwind CSS:** For styling and responsive design.
 - **JavaScript:** Handles the logic for typing tests, accuracy calculation, and dynamic content updates.
-- **Random Paragraph Generator:** Provides a variety of paragraphs for each typing test.

 ## Usage